VisLab/HEDToolsArchived/python/hedemailer/README.md

 # hedemailer

-hedemailer is a Python 3 package that sends out an email when there is an update to the HED schema.
+hedemailer is a Python 3 package that sends out an email whenever there is an update to the HED schema.

 For the HED schema please visit: <https://github.com/BigEEGConsortium/HED-schema/wiki/HED-Schema>